 Elements include the upgrade of Brockman Street, based on the aforementioned concept that was developed in 2013, which includes the upgrade of services, road works, landscaping and street furniture.
 The Manjin Park Precinct will also be upgraded to enable integration of this area into Coronation Park and the town centre.

-A request for quote to install the roofing material has been completed, with several submissions received.
-Karamfiles Builders has been awarded the contract, representing best value for money for the Shire.
-Installation will take approximately 15 days of favourable weather to complete.
-Further information regarding the installation and any impact on the local road network or footpaths will be provided in due course.
+A request for quote to install the roofing material was completed, with several submissions received.
+Karamfiles Builders were awarded the contract, representing best value for money for the Shire.

 TRACC Civil recently completed the civil works including, but not limited to, the installation of new drainage infrastructure, kerbing, road surface and exposed aggregate footpaths.

-Landscaping works including trees, garden beds and furniture installation is now taking place.
+Landscaping works including trees, garden beds and furniture installation is complete.